WHAT IS AN ARTIFICIAL HARMONIC?

 1: USING STOPPED NOTES INSTEAD OF ARTIFICIAL HARMONICS

-The violinists left hand can’t go as high up the fingerboard as the cellists left hand, because their thumb (unlike ours) has to stay behind, stuck in the crook of the neck (violinists don’t use “thumb position”).
+The violinist’s left-hand can’t go as high up the fingerboard as the cellist’s left-hand, because their thumb (unlike ours) has to stay behind, stuck in the crook of the neck (violinists don’t use “thumb position”).
 This means that, in passages for which violinists are obliged to use artificial harmonics (because their hand can’t go any further up the fingerboard) we cellists can in fact sometimes “comfortably” continue up the fingerboard, playing stopped notes.
-Often this may be technically easier, and sound better, than leaping two octaves backwards down the fingerboard in order to find the artificial harmonics.
+Often this may be technically easier, and sound better, than leaping two octaves backwards down the fingerboard in order to find the artificial harmonics, which is what violinists are obliged to do.

 2: USING SUL PONTICELLO DOWN AN OCTAVE INSTEAD OF ARTIFICIAL HARMONICS OR STRATOSPHERIC STOPPED NOTES